-Assessing and dealing with co-morbidities
+Assessing and dealing with comorbidities

-Multi-morbidity is the norm.
-Nearly half of people with COPD will have three or more additional diagnoses and in only one in five will COPD be an isolated disorder.
-The most common co-morbid conditions are chronic pain, depression and coronary heart disease.
+Multiple morbidities is the norm.
+Nearly half of people with COPD will have three or more additional diagnoses and in only one in five will COPD be an isolated disorder.55 The most common comorbid conditions are chronic pain, depression and coronary heart disease.
 The relative impact of these conditions will vary, but at times their presence may eclipse the burden of COPD.
-Two thirds of people with COPD will die of other conditions (principally heart disease, cancer).
+Two-thirds of people with COPD will die of other conditions (principally heart disease, cancer).57